 The TPMS will not function properly if one or more of the TPMS sensors are missing or inoperable.
-When the system detects a malfunction, the low tire pressure warning light flashes for about one minute and then stays on for the remainder of the ignition cycle.
-A DIC warning message is also displayed.
+When the system detects a malfunction, the low tire warning light flashes for about one minute and then stays on for the remainder of the ignition cycle.
+A DIC warning message also displays.
 The malfunction light and DIC warning message come on at each ignition cycle until the problem is corrected.
-Some of the conditions that can cause the malfunction light and DIC message to come on are:
+Some of the conditions that can cause these to come on are:

 One of the road tires has been replaced with the spare tire.
 The spare tire does not have a TPMS sensor.
-The malfunction light and DIC message should go off once you re-install the road tire containing the TPMS sensor and the sensor matching process is performed
+The malfunction light and DIC message should go off after the road tire is

-- sucessfully.
-See "TPMS Sensor Matching Process" later in this section. - The TPMS sensor matching process was started but not completed or not completed successfully after rotating the vehicle's tires.
-The DIC message and malfunction light should go off once the TPMS sensor matching process is performed successfully.
+- replaced and the sensor matching process is performed successfully.
+See "TPMS Sensor Matching Process" later in this section. - The TPMS sensor matching process was not done or not completed successfully after rotating the tires.
+The malfunction light and the DIC message should go off after successfully completing the sensor matching process.
 See "TPMS Sensor Matching Process" later in this section. - One or more TPMS sensors are missing or damaged.
 The DIC message and the malfunction light should go off when the TPMS sensors are installed and the sensor matching process is performed successfully.
-See your dealer for service. - Replacement tires or wheels do not match your vehicle's original equipment tires or wheels.
-Tires and wheels other than those recommended for your vehicle
+See your dealer for service.

-- could prevent the TPMS from functioning properly.
-See Buying New Tires on page 10-59. - Operating electronic devices or being near facilities using radio wave frequencies similar to the TPMS could cause the TPMS sensors to malfunction.
+- Replacement tires or wheels do not match the original equipment tires or wheels.
+Tires and wheels other than those recommended could prevent the TPMS from functioning properly.
+See Buying New Tires on page 10-55. - Operating electronic devices or being near facilities using radio wave frequencies similar to the TPMS could cause the TPMS sensors to malfunction.

-If the TPMS is not functioning it cannot detect or signal a low tire condition.
+If the TPMS is not functioning properly, it cannot detect or signal a low tire condition.
 See your dealer for service if the TPMS malfunction light and DIC message come on and stay on.